MRJPEREZR/COMPIL/README.md

 # PCF Interpreter — ANTLR + Scala

+## Authors

+* PUNZANO CORIMBABA Leandro
+* PEREZ RAMIREZ Julian

+## Descriptions

 This project implements a small interpreter for the **PCF (Programming Computable Functions)** language using **ANTLR 4** for parsing and **Scala 3** for evaluation.

 It includes:
 - A grammar definition (`Pcf.g4`)
 - ANTLR-generated parser/lexer classes
 - An AST builder in Scala
+- A typer for parsed expressions
-- An evaluator for expressions
+- An evaluator for parsed and well-typed expressions
 - A test suite for parsing and evaluation

 ## To test

-Please run the main function located at `src/main/scala/calculator/Calculator`.
-There, we call the parser and evaluator objects to prompt the final expression parsed and its result evaluated.
+Please run the main function located at `src/main/scala/pcf/Pcf.scala`.
+There, we call the parser, typer and evaluator objects to prompt the final expression parsed and its result evaluated.

 According to the example provided, the test suite contains the following cases: